Konard/CppCLIGenericsExample/README.md

 # CppGenericsExample
 This example shows how to generate multiple generic interface implementations using C++/CLI template.
 There is the `IGeneric<T>` interface.
 C++/CLI template is used to generate specific implementations of this interface for `UInt64`, `UInt32`, `UInt16` and `Byte` types.
 All implementations share single base template `ClassTemplate` logic.

+The problem with current approach is that it works only for Windows while support for C++/CLI is not crossplatform.

 It is possible to achieve the same result using [C#, T4 text template and .NET Core 2.2](https://github.com/Konard/T4GenericsExample).

 ## Prerequisites